vasilisp/velora/README.md

 - Interactive Q&A about your training

 ### Future
-1. Fine-tuned LLMs for sport-specific recommendations
+1. ~~Fine-tuned LLMs for sport-specific recommendations~~ (now handled via OpenAI function calls for structured output; reasoning gains little from fine-tuning)
 2. Integration of traditional machine learning approaches
 3. Advanced training analytics and visualization